MoliferGG/ZONG-PYTHON-/README.md

 You are allowed to anything with my code (even redistibute it commercially)

-* If you want to make any bug report feel free to creae a pull request.
+* If you want to make any bug report feel free to create a pull request.

 # Thank You